-We employ Mr. Bullwinkle under an employment agreement effective June 20, 2016 with no scheduled term ending date.
+We employ Mr. Bullwinkle under an employment agreement effective July 1, 2016 with no scheduled term ending date.
 Under this employment agreement, Mr. Bullwinkle is eligible for the following:

-- An annual base salary of \$400,000, which the Committee increased to \$460,000 effective November 12, 2018; - Participation in our EXCEL Plan with an annual target opportunity of 65% of base salary and a maximum of 200% of target; - An initial grant of equity having an aggregate grant date fair value of \$600,000; and - Participation in all benefit plans, policies and arrangements that are provided to employees generally.
+- An annual base salary of \$400,000, which was increased to \$460,000 effective November 12, 2018; - Participation in our EXCEL Plan with an annual target opportunity of 65% of base salary and a maximum of 200% of target; and - Participation in all benefit plans, policies and arrangements that are provided to employees generally.